 Tours are scheduled most Saturdays from April through October.
 Meet at the Visitor Center at 12pm for the 90-minute tour.
 While reservations are not required, we recommend calling in advance to ensure a tour is scheduled for the Saturday you plan to visit Hoyt Arboretum.
+Click here for the schedule of upcoming events.

 Please call 503-865-8733 for additional information.

 Do you have a group that is interested in a private tour with one of our experienced guides?
 We are excited to offer guided tours to your group for a small fee.
-Fees support the arboretum by helping us continue our scientific conservation, research and maintenance of this 187-acre museum of living trees.
+Fees support the arboretum by helping us continue our scientific conservation, research and maintenance of this 189-acre museum of living trees.
 Hoyt Arboretum Friends reserves the right to waive the fee on a case-by-case basis.

 Up to 15 attendees - $60.00